iMissile/Self.Writing/Notes/DataScience_notes.md

 - [GraphQL](https://graphql.org/).
 The query language for modern APIs
 - [Введение в GraphQL](https://systems.education/graphql-intro)

+# 10.08.2026
+- [Meet Gizmos](https://gizmos.explorelearning.com/).
+The world's largest library of math and science simulations.
+- COOL!
+[Lean](https://lean-lang.org/) is an open-source programming language and proof assistant that enables correct, maintainable, and formally verified code
 # 10.07.2026
 ## R & AI
 - [mcptools](https://posit-dev.github.io/mcptools/) implements the [Model Context Protocol](https://modelcontextprotocol.io/) in R. There are two sides to mcptools: